taih304/Linux-Shell/Physical layer/Bluetooth/README.md

-### Official document
+Bluetooth is implemented on Linux since Linux Kernel 3.4 and later through **BlueZ 5.0**. **BlueZ** is a Bluetooth stack for Linux kernel-based family of operating systems.
+Its goal is to program an implementation of the Bluetooth wireless standards specifications for Linux.

-Bluetooth official document can be found on Bluetooth webpage.
+Bluetooth official document, **Bluetooth Core Specification**, can be found on Bluetooth webpage.

-Official document: Bluetooth Core Specification

-### Acronyms and abbreviations
+# Acronyms and abbreviations

 * ``LAP``: Lower Address Part
 * ``OGF``: OpCode Group Field
 * ``OCF``: OpCode Command Field
 * ``PDU``: Protocol Data Units

-### l2ping
+## l2ping

 ``L2CAP``: Logical link control and adaptation protocol